eusebiu-biroas/randomfiles.io-api/README.md

 ## Milestones

 - [Milestone 1 (in progress)](https://github.com/eusebiu-biroas/randomfiles.io-api/milestone/1): In the first release
- users should be able to generate basic files for the following formats: PDF, XML, TXT, JSON, CSV, XLS, DOCX
+ users should be able to generate basic files for the following formats: PDF, XML, TXT, JSON, CSV, XLS, XLSX, DOCX

 ## Open endpoints